pivotal/docs-tap/app-sso/service-operators/configure-authorization.hbs.md

 The access token used to access any endpoint under `/message/` path **must** have `message.read` scope within its access token.

->**Note**: find the full example in the [official Spring Security docs](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/jwt.html#oauth2resourceserver-jwt-sansboot)
+>**Note** Find the full example in the [official Spring Security docs](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/jwt.html#oauth2resourceserver-jwt-sansboot)

 To configure the mapping of user roles to authorization scopes at `AuthServer` identity provider and `ClientRegistration` levels, read more below.